Subscribe to updates

 Full Council - Wednesday, 28th January, 2026 7.00 pm

-The Full Council of Hammersmith and Fulham is scheduled to convene on Wednesday, 28 January 2026, to discuss a range of important financial and governance matters.
-Key items on the agenda include the Council Tax Support Scheme for 2026/27, the Council Tax base and collection rates for the same year, and a review of the Council's Constitution.
-Additionally, the Council will receive the Annual Report of the Audit Committee for 2024/25 and consider several special motions on topics such as Black History Month, online hate speech, the Autumn Budget, and green investment.
+The Full Council of Hammersmith and Fulham convened on Wednesday 28 January 2026 to discuss a range of financial and operational matters, including the Council Tax Support Scheme for 2026/27 and the Council Tax base for the same year.
+The meeting also included a review of the Council's Constitution and the Annual Report of the Audit Committee for 2024/25.
+Several special motions were also scheduled for discussion, covering topics from Black History Month to environmental investment.

 Council Tax Support Scheme 2026/27